-- Manufacturers of drugs must provide a list of potential side effects that consumers can expect to suffer as a result of using their product.
+- Manufacturers of drugs must provide a list of potential side effects that consumers can expect to suffer from using their product.

 - Manufacturers of medical devices must warn consumers about the possible adverse effects they could suffer from as a result of using their products.

-- Companies that make children’s products such as furniture and toys must warn parents and caregivers about any potential hazards such as the danger of falling or choking.
+- Companies that make children’s products, such as furniture and toys, must warn parents and caregivers about potential hazards, such as falling or choking.

 - Manufacturers of household appliances should warn consumers about potential burn or electrocution hazards.

-- Tobacco companies should warn consumers about the additive nature of their product and any potential adverse effects such as cancer and birth defects.
+- Tobacco companies should warn consumers about the addictive nature of their products and any potential adverse effects, such as cancer and birth defects.

 - Companies that make household or industrial cleaners should post warnings about how consumers or workers can protect themselves from toxic exposure.

-The law requires than an adequate product warning must include complete disclosure of the hazards that exist and the degree of risk or danger that is involved.
-The warning must also be posted visibly where a consumer can see it.
-Elements of an adequate or effective warning include cautionary words written in bold or large letters alerting the consumer such as “DANGER” or “WARNING.”
-The warning should clearly identify the nature of the hazard.
+The law requires that an adequate product warning include complete disclosure of the hazards and the degree of risk or danger involved.
+The warning must also be visible so that a consumer can see it.
+Elements of an adequate or effective warning include cautionary words written in bold or large letters alerting the consumer, such as “DANGER” or “WARNING.”
+The warning should identify the nature of the hazard.

 For example, does the product pose a risk of choking or burn injuries?
 A proper warning should also include details about what could go wrong if the warning is not obeyed.
 In addition, the warning should have information about how consumers can avoid a dangerous situation while using the products.
 Finally, pictures showing how to use the product and how not to use it will also adequately alert consumers, emphasizing the hazards involved with the product.